Simple ways to support yourself through challenging times

 As many of you know my personal life has changed a lot over the last few months.
 It’s been almost 9 months since my husband and I separated.
 Not having family support has made this adjustment challenging, however it has also meant that I’ve really needed to step up and be my own loving support for myself.
 This has been big as we so often externalise our need for support, however I’m learning that it is something that we can give to ourselves.
 That doesn’t mean it isn’t wonderful to receive support externally, however it means we aren’t relying on it.

-1. my beautiful doterra essential oils – I love to make room sprays as scent has the most incredible ability to elevate the frequency of a space.
+1. My beautiful essential oils – I love to make room sprays as scent has the most incredible ability to elevate the frequency of a space.

 2. Moving my body – I love to dance and I also love to pop out for a walk at dusk when I’m without the kids, I love the smell of being in nature as night falls.